kutaybulun/rev_d_shim/README.md

 ### Script targets
 - `tests`: Run tests for all cores in the project.
 Test summaries per core will be placed in `custom_cores/[vendor]/cores/[core]/tests/test_status`, and a summary of all core tests for the project will be placed in `projects/[project]/tests/core_tests_summary`.
+- `write_sd`: Write the SD card files to the SD card.
+The default mount point is `/media/[username]/`, but can be overridden with the `MOUNT_DIR` variable.
+This will write the `BOOT.tar.gz` and `rootfs.tar.gz` files to the appropriate partitions on the SD card, as described in the [Building an SD card](#building-an-sd-card) section.
+Uses the `scripts/make/write_sd.sh` script.
+- `clean_sd`: Clean the SD card files from a mounted SD card.
+The default mount point is `/media/[username]/`, but can be overridden with the `MOUNT_DIR` variable.
+Uses the `scripts/make/clean_sd.sh` script.
 - `clean_project`: Remove a single project's intermediate and temporary files, including Vivado-packaged cores from `tmp/`
 - `clean_build`: Remove all the intermediate and temporary files, including Vivado-packaged cores from `tmp/`, as well as reports in `tmp_reports`.
 - `clean_tests`: Remove the `results` directory from all core test folders (under `custom_cores/[vendor]/cores/[core]/tests/`), but leave the `test_status` file.